India's battle with weak growth, high inflation gets more challenging

 NEW DELHI India's battle with inflation and weak economic growth became more challenging on Thursday with a sharp spike in the cost of food driving the highest retail price rises on record and a worse-than-anticipated contraction in industrial production.

-The data further complicates the RBI's mission of cooling down prices without hobbling chances of a rebound - as well as adding to the government's difficulties as it seeks a third term in a national election due by next May.
+The data further complicates the central bank's mission of cooling down prices without hobbling chances of a rebound - as well as adding to the government's difficulties as it seeks a third term in a national election due by next May.

 Sharply higher food prices drove up retail inflation to 11.24 percent in November from 10.17 percent in October.
 Food prices, politically sensitive in a country still marked in parts by extreme poverty despite its growing middle class, soared by an annual 14.72 percent.

 "We are very uncomfortable with the current level of inflation.
-I have said that at 10.1 and I will again say it at 11.24," said the RBI governor Raghuram Rajan after the government released the data.
+I have said that at 10.1 and I will again say it at 11.24," said the governor of the Reserve Bank of India, Raghuram Rajan, after the government released the data.

 The central bank's next meeting on monetary policy is on Wednesday.